luanluta/WP-Media-Technical-Assessment/README.md

 ## Detailed guide

-This reqeust can be split up into two smaller tasks:
+This request can be split up into two smaller tasks:

 * Write the code that will delete the files the user needs to be deleted.
 * Setting up the site/server so that it runs the code that deletes the files at a certain time.